[ Printer Friendly Version ] [ Report Abuse ]

 Louis smiled as he looked up above him, he had missed feeling like this as well, and he was almost feeling back to his normal self.

 A tapping at the window brought him out of his thoughts; he sat up and looked over at the window.
-He walked over to it and opened it when he realised that his family owl Archimedes, named by his father, was at the window.
+He walked over to it and opened it when he realised that his family owl Peck, was at the window.

-Archimedes was standing on the window ledge and had its leg sticking out for Louis to take the envelope, Louis did so and Archimedes immediately flew away from him.
+Peck was standing on the window ledge and had its leg sticking out for Louis to take the envelope, Louis did so and Peck immediately flew away from him.
 Louis frowned slightly before looking down at the envelope in his hand, recognising his father’s writing instantly.

 He opened it as he walked back over to his bed, taking a seat as he pulled the letter from the envelope, the envelope fluttered to the floor.

 “What have you got there?”
-Horatio asked, walking out of the bathroom and over to where Louis was sat reading the letter.
+Horatio asked, walking out of the bathroom and over to where Louis was sitting reading the letter.
 “Is it Molly declaring her love for me?”

 Louis shook his head before standing up and looking at Horatio, the letter clutched so tightly in his hand that Horatio could see it starting to scrunch up.